How Corporate Social Responsibility Connects Us to Consumers

 As you can see, there are many options for giving back.
-What you should keep focus on, however, is ensuring that your passion reflects the business.
+What you should keep the focus on, however, is ensuring that your passion reflects the business.
 For example, Aflac is a pioneer in cancer insurance, providing products since the 1950s.
 In line with that is our 23-year, $123 million commitment to the treatment and research of childhood cancer.
-Not only does this cause align with our business, but it is sustained, which research shows is a significant differentiator when it comes to consumers’ and investors’ spending decisions.
+Not only does this cause align with our business, but it is sustained, which research shows is a significant differentiator when it comes to consumers' and investors' spending decisions.
 One-offs all too often signify opportunism, while sustained programs illustrate an authentic commitment.

 A marathon, not a sprint

 When it comes to CSR, there should never be a "quick-win" strategy for your business.
 Building a thoughtful program requires time and effort to create an authentic connection to the cause you are supporting.
 Giving back to the community must always be an honest effort to solve a societal challenge.
 But when your company's social responsibility efforts are authentic, your business and employees will experience worthwhile results, both professionally and personally.

 About the Author

 Catherine Hernandez-Blades is senior vice president, chief brand and communications officer at Aflac.
 Her responsibilities include Advertising, Brand Strategy, Social Media and Corporate Communications, including Aflac's award-winning corporate social responsibility program.

 1 Cone Communications.
 "2017 Cone Communications CSR Study."
 Accessed March 21, 2018. http://www.conecomm.com/research-blog/2017-csr-study#download-the-research.